 Effective January 1, 2020:

 Futons have been added to California’s definition of “mattress.”
 For these purposes, a futon must meet the general definition of a mattress, which the law defines as “a resilient material or combination of materials that is enclosed by a ticking, is used alone or in combination with other products, and is intended for or promoted for sleeping upon.”
 The fee and recycling obligations apply only to the futon mattress.
 They do not apply to the futon frame or base.
 These changes only affect Mattress Recycling Council (MRC) program participants in California.
 Futons are not included in MRC’s Connecticut or Rhode Island programs.

 - Manufacturers of futons that are registered with MRC must update their company profiles at MRCreporting.org if they manufacture or sell futons to any California end users.

 - Manufacturers of futons that are not registered with MRC but that manufacture or sell futons to California end users must register their brands and URNs at MRCreporting.org.

 - Retailers that are not registered with MRC but sell futons to California end users must register at MRCreporting.org.

 - Retailers must collect a recycling fee of $10.50 on each futon sold on or after January 1, 2020 to any end user in California.
-Retailers must remit the collected fees to MRC monthly.
+Retailers must report and remit the collected fees to MRC monthly.